AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Cost of Car Repairs in Texas

-If you are in an accident and need repairs, you should know that the average cost of labor and parts in Texas is 3 percent higher than the national average of $383.37.
+If you are in an accident and need repairs, you should know that the average cost of labor and parts in Texas is on the higher end.
+The state ranks fifteenth in the country for car repair costs.

 Crime and Fatalities in Texas